 Nevertheless, when you look at what has happened in recent years, you can identify a certain number of attitudes that are no longer the same.

 Some new expectations that are increasingly significant:

-- Widespread democratisation of Internet use, including for shopping, and the shift in traffic towards smartphones instead of computers.
+- Widespread democratization of Internet use, including for shopping, and the shift in traffic towards smartphones instead of computers.

-- More and more demand for human contact and guidance, in parallel with digitisation and a more individualistic society.
+- More and more demand for human contact and guidance, in parallel with digitization and a more individualistic society.

 Here, in contrast to major groups, the advantage of a startup is that it has nothing to lose.
 This is its strength and it means that it can busy itself with the needs of its customers.
 For example, GoPro noticed that sports enthusiasts wanted high-end cameras, previously available only to professionals.
 Canon or Sony were unable to achieve this.

 This is because big names like Canon or Sony have their habits and have to defend their income.
 The priority is not innovation or the customer, but the durability of profits and the satisfaction of shareholders.
 Sometimes they do not even see that the behaviour of their own customers is changing.